peterfrench/topological-sort-example/README.md

 ## Simple example of Topological Sorting

-ResourceManager will sort a list of resources based on their dependencies.
+The ResourceManager class uses topological sorting to sort a list of resources based on their dependencies.

 ## Example